maths/stack-web/docs/About.md

 # About STACK

 STACK is an online assessment system for mathematics and STEM, designed to enable students to answer questions with a mathematical expression, such as a polynomial.
-It is available for [Moodle](https://github.com/maths/moodle-qtype_stack) and [ILIAS](https://github.com/ilifau/assStackQuestion/), and as an integration through [LTI](..MISSINGLINK).
+It is available for [Moodle](https://docs.stack-assessment.org/en/Installation/LTI/).

 <div style="width:min(500px,100%);float: right;padding: 15px">
 <figure class="figure">